Unidata/science-gateway/openstack/readme.md

 1. [Reset your OpenStack TACC dashboard password](https://portal.tacc.utexas.edu/password-reset/).

-2. Download your `openrc.sh` file from the IU (not TACC) dashboard at <https://iu.jetstream-cloud.org> and move it to the `openstack` directory.
+2. Download your `openrc.sh` file from the IU (not TACC) dashboard at <https://iu.jetstream-cloud.org> and move it to the `openstack/bin` directory.

     * See *"Use the Horizon dashboard to generate openrc.sh"* in the [Jetstream API instructions](https://iujetstream.atlassian.net/wiki/display/JWT/Setting+up+openrc.sh).